2024 GHS Label Requirements for Safety and Compliance

 Once a chemical leaves your facility, it must have a GHS label.
 Period.
 However, chemical containers that workers only use within your facility are somewhat of a gray area when it comes to OSHA HazCom.

-You can use NFPA/HMIS labels for workplace chemicals if the training you provide employees is equal to what they would receive if they had access to the full GHS label.
+You can use NFPA/HMIS labels for workplace chemicals if the training you provide employees is equal to what they would receive if they had access to the full GHS-compliant label.
 This can be tricky because if something goes wrong and your company chose to use NFPA/HMIS instead of GHS labels, there is a possibility you could be liable.
 We will explore this more in the sections below.

 Secondary container exemptions